baaspack/baas-sdk/README.md

 [text to come...]

 ### Websocket Channels
-Channels functionality allows you to route websocket messages to the connections that should received them.
-For example, a Chat app with different Chat Rooms should only send messages from one room to the websocket connections that are subscribed to that room.
+Channels functionality allows you to route websocket messages to the connections that should receive them.
+For example, a Chat app with different Chat Rooms should only send messages from a room to the websocket connections that are subscribed to that room.
 It doesn't make sense to send those messages to all active websocket connections.

 To implement a basic app with channels functionality, two collection types are needed: